 191b.
-Herons Way, Chester Business Park Thanks to fellow collector Arlen Moulton for informing me of these Survivors.
-Installed on the splitter islands on this roundabout within the Business Park are six Triplex Traffic HE65 steel-framed, internally-illuminated traffic bollards dating from 1988; the year that the Business Park opened.
+Herons Way, Chester Business Park Installed on the splitter islands on this roundabout within the Business Park are six Triplex Traffic HE65 steel-framed, internally-illuminated traffic bollards dating from 1988; the year that the Business Park opened.
 By 2019, such bollards were a rarity throughout the UK, with illuminated bollards (generally) disappearing in favour of non-illuminated reflective bollards instead.
 Unlike the more modern base-lit bollard type, the HE65s incorporate a vertical lighting spine, with the light output passing through the translucent fibreglass panels; thus, highlighting the bollard, and the hazard that it is marking, at night.

 This example should be displaying a 'Keep Left' aspect from its front panel; however, it appears to be showing no aspect - the diagram may have faded over time.
 Otherwise, the bollard is in very good condition, with no visible signs of rusting at all.

-The other bollard on this splitter, complete with glamorous assistant, is displaying a plain aspect, which is correct for the location.
+The other bollard on this splitter is also displaying a plain aspect, which is correct for the location.
 Opening the rear access door of this bollard reveals that the capacitor on the lighting spine was manufactured in November 1988, although the starter switches have hand-written dates of 2015 on them - an indicator as to when the bollards last saw any maintenance.
 The two 8 Watt lamps are now life-expired, and require replacing.

 The equivalent plain bollard was in much better condition, however.